Super Green Broad Bean Falafel

 Instructions

-Over the last few weeks I have spent many hours at my publisher’s (Potton & Burton) sitting beside Alan, the in-house graphic designer, and Robbie (my publisher) getting the book design just right.
-It is rare that the author can be involved so closely with the design decisions and I cannot express how grateful I am to have this opportunity.
+Over the last few weeks, I have spent many hours at my publisher’s (Potton & Burton) sitting beside Alan, the in-house graphic designer and Robbie (my publisher) getting the book design just right.
+The author can rarely be involved so closely with the design decisions and I cannot express how grateful I am to have this opportunity.
 Self-publishing isn’t an option for me with a young family and other work commitments so being invited this closely into the book production process is truly appreciated.
 Every decision, small or large, is passed by me – and although I may not have the last say, my feedback is valued.

 Once the plants stop producing I either cut down the greens and chop them up to be dug directly into the garden bed – like other green crops.
 Or if I need the garden bed straight away, which will be the case this time with summer seedlings ready to plant, they go straight into the compost as a nitrogen addition – one of the keys to healthy compost is including a combination of both nitrogen (green/wet) and carbon (brown/dry).
 Happy summertime everyone 🙂